Film and Television

 Our courses offer a combination of conceptual, historical and practical study.
 They are particularly suitable for students who wish to develop a deep understanding of film, television and filmmaking skills through a rigorous and multifaceted degree.

 How is this course taught and assessed?

-Teaching is delivered through a combination of lectures, seminars, tutorials, practical workshops and supervisions.
+Teaching is delivered through a combination of screenings, lectures, seminars, tutorials, practical workshops and supervisions.

-In your final year we offer three supervised independent projects: a written dissertation, a practical project and an industrial placement.
+In your final year we offer three supervised, independent projects: a written dissertation, a practical project and an industrial placement or study.

-Assessment is by a combination of analytical and research essays, presentations, practice-based productions and accounts of creative work.
+Assessment is by a combination of essays, live and recorded presentations, practical work, reflexive accounts and portfolios.

 What are my career prospects?

-The creative media industry is one of the biggest and fastest growing in the country, and a degree in film and television is an excellent foundation for a huge number of career paths within this sector.
+The creative industries remain the biggest and fastest-growing UK industry sector and a degree in film and television is an excellent foundation for a large number of career paths within this sector.